FAQ on Accommodations and Disability Services

 The student’s accommodation eligibility is based on the student’s disability documentation, the student’s self-report, information on the functional impact of the disability on the student’s education, and disability-related barriers that the student experiences in receiving equal access to ECC’s programs and services.

 If you plan on taking a standardized test (e.g., GED, NCLEX, etc.) that an outside agency administers, you should contact the Student Access and Disability Services Office at least two months before taking the test for information and assistance in requesting accommodations on those tests.
+Please complete the Student Access and Disabilities Services Registration Form.

 Yes.
-Accommodations may be available depending on the severity and duration of your condition.
-For example, if you injured your writing hand, we may be able to assist with note-taking supports or speech-to-text technology.
-Please follow the instructions under New to Student Access and Disability Services to register for services.
+Depending on the severity and duration of your condition, temporary accommodations may be available.
+For example, if you injure your writing hand, we may be able to provide note-taking support or access to speech-to-text technology to help you complete your coursework.

 Should I tell my academic advisor about my disability?